OxfordInterfacesLab/PySintonAnalysis/README.md

 # PySintonAnalysis

-## Decide which excel file you would like to analyse to get the Surface Recombination parameters
 To make sure it is all clear, here are all the main equations that define how these parameters are analysed.
 ### See more on
 - RS Bonilla, et al (2017), Phys.
 Status Solidi A, 214: 1700293